realworldocaml/book/en/compiler-output-formats.md

 <title>Don't overdo the syntax extensions</title>

-Syntax extensions are a very powerful extension mechanism that can completely change your source code's layout and style.
+Syntax extensions are a very powerful extension mechanism that can completely alter your source code's layout and style.
 Core includes a very conservative set of extensions that minimise the syntax changes.
-There are a number of third-party libraries that perform much more wide-sweeping changes, such as introducing whitespace-sensitive indentation or even building entirely new languages.
+There are a number of third-party libraries that are much more ambitious, such as introducing whitespace-sensitive indentation or even building entirely new embedded languages using OCaml as a host language.

-While it's tempting to compress all your boiler-plate code into `camlp4` extensions, it can make production source code much harder for other people to read and review.
+While it's tempting to compress all your boiler-plate code into `camlp4` extensions, it can make your source code much harder for other people to quickly read and understand.
 Core mainly focuses on type-driven code generation using the `type_conv` extension, and doesn't fundamentally change the OCaml syntax.

-Another thing to consider before deploying your own syntax extension is compatibility with other syntax extensions.
-Two separate extensions create a grammar clash can lead to hard-to-reproduce bugs.
+Another thing to consider before deploying your own syntax extension is compatibility with other extensions.
+Two separate extensions can create a grammar clash that leads to odd syntax errors and hard-to-reproduce bugs.
 That's why most of Core's syntax extensions go through `type_conv`, which acts as a single point for extending the grammar via the `with` keyword.

 </note>